NoRed0x/NoRed0x.github.io/_posts/Red-Teaming/2021-07-21- Kerberos-golden-Ticket.md

  whenever you want to access the Domain server service you can use the ticket.kirbi file

 ## golden ticket with Rubeus.exe
+## Detection
+ * detecting a golden ticket attack depends on the method used.
+If the Mimikatz tool was dropped in your environment, antivirus might identify and block it.
+That said, Mimikatz itself is very simple to modify, changing its hash and invalidating any hash-based detection.
+ *  detection will ultimately rely on watching for unusual behavior.
+This could look like accounts accessing systems they would not normally access or accounts authenticating with different accounts.
+It could also be SIDs that do not match the username or generic usernames in use that do not exist in the environment.
+ * it is important to audit your user and service accounts on a regular basis.
+If you don’t know what is usual, detecting unusual activity is virtually impossible.

+## Mitigation
+* Limit Domain Admins from logging on to any other computers other than Domain Controllers and a handful of Admin servers (don’t let other admins log on to these servers) Delegate all other rights to custom admin groups.
+This greatly reduces the ability of an attacker to gain access to a Domain Controller’s Active Directory database
+* Install endpoint protection to block attackers from loading modules like mimikatz & powershell scripts
+* Limit privilege for Admin and Domain Administrator access.
+* Alert on known behaviours that indicates Golden Ticket or other similar attacks.
+* Implement multi-factor authentication (MFA) on all external authentication points, including VPN.
+* Don’t have RDP open to the internet.
+Seriously.
+Get RDP behind a VPN, and implement MFA on it.
+* Fake credentials can be injected into the LSAS cache, which would be tempting to hackers.
+Seeing these “honeycreds” used would clearly indicate an issue.
+* Perform the reset of the krbtgt account (twice) in accordance with your password reset policies, or quarterly.
+* Enable Windows Defender Credential Guard on applicable systems (Windows 10 and Server 2016 and above).
+Do not use on domain controllers.